ashwintr303/hpsc-utils/doc/README.md

 Only set a build to be shallow when you know that the artifacts produced by the nested build in question did not change.

-A somewhat similar situation, although not as fundamental, arises with some composite artifacts that are related to nested modules.
-For example, an initramfs directory tree from a profile overlay, is an artifact that depends on each file in that tree, but tracking of these dependencies is not implemented.
-So, such artifacts are always rebuilt.

 ## Peudo out-of-tree build of nested modules

 By default, a nested module is built in place, in the module's souce tree.